-If the Health Department discovers that any of the prohibited acts from the Septic Code are occurring, they inspect the system and take actions to correct the violation.
-If they are conducting a Milton Township Time of Transfer inspection or mortgage evaluation, they require that the tank be pumped, or the owner must produce a pump statement dated within 5 years, according to the Milton ordinance.
+If the Health Department discovers that any of the prohibited acts from the Sanitary Code If the Health Department discovers that any of the prohibited acts from the Sanitary Code are occurring, they inspect the system and take actions to correct the violation.
 As noted above, the Health Department also inspects when they receive complaints, and those can come from citizens or from other agencies, who also may be requesting technical assistance, for various reasons.
-During the summer beach monitoring programs, septic inspections could also be required if it looks like a system is contributing to public beach contamination problems.
-Before requiring pumping for inspection, the Health Department does a file review, to determine system specifications.
-They also confirm capacity, general construction specifications, and other important specifications.8
+During the summer beach monitoring programs, septic inspections could also be required, if it looks like a system is contributing to public beach contamination problems.8